 Industrial design never really became a part of life either as the management's early career focused on product and process development (mostly in the plastics industry, with a brief excursion into aluminium alloys – if you ever need to make an aluminium-zinc or aluminium-copper alloy 'superplastic' then just get in touch).
 This involved working alongside the chemists who had invented hot melt adhesives and the first soft contact lenses, among much else (before my time the founder of the company had invented chipboard, GRP, cast acetate sheet and much else that is now commonplace).

-Along the way the management programmed Commodore 64s and BBC Acorns to persuade them to process data from impact testing (squeezing the code for fast Fourier transforms into a total of 32k of memory was my biggest claim to fame) and, for reasons that made sense at the time (allegedly), qualified as a quality assurance assessor.
+Along the way the management programmed Commodore 64s and BBC Acorns to persuade them to process data from impact testing (squeezing the code for fast Fourier transforms into a total of 32k of memory was his biggest claim to fame) and, for reasons that made sense at the time (allegedly), qualified as a quality assurance assessor.
+(More details here.)
 Spare time was largely devoted to cycling and photography, with usually one long session in the darkroom each week.

 Although the management's secondary schooling was focused on maths, physics and chemistry – at the expense of the arts and humanities – when at art college studying industrial design there were ample opportunities to 'bone up' on everything that had earlier been eclipsed.
 The ability to flip between 'technical' and 'arty' perspectives has always persisted, and blurring the supposed boundary is endemic to Whittlecreek and Eaton St Torpid Heritage Railway.

-After a move to Leicestershire in 1986 work took a different tack (into marketing and sales – although in somewhat 'technical' parts of the plastics industry) and photography dropped back as an interest.
+After a move to Leicestershire in 1986 work took a different tack into marketing and sales – although in somewhat 'technical' parts of the plastics industry – and photography dropped back as an interest.
 Instead the management became much more actively interested in all aspects of places: geology, landscape, archaeology, local history, folklore and place-names.
-By 1990 this evolved into writing articles and publishing booklets and a quarterly magazine.
+By 1990 this evolved into writing articles and publishing booklets and a quarterly magazine about folklore, mythology, archaeology and landscapes.
 Creating websites kicked off in 1996 – hence the now-archaic skill of handcoding HTML.
 Writing and publishing became the management's full-time activity at the end of the last millennium and photography – this time digital – came back to the fore for relaxation.

 In 2010 the management moved to Avebury, Wiltshire, and photography once again went onto the proverbial back burner.
 Despite heading up a pioneering project on medieval carvings and getting rather obsessed with Anglo-Saxon England, this was the start of getting back into making things, such as carved wooden staffs and assorted amulets.
-After returning to Leicestershire in 2016 this 'craftiness' extended into leatherwork and pottery, and also into making some videos.
+After returning to Leicestershire in 2016 this 'craftiness' extended briefly into leatherwork and sketching then (thanks to Gerry Unsworth and Ben Brierley) pottery.
+Other artistic endeavours include making some videos.

 In various ways, much of this diverse 'CV' is reflected in the rolling stock or the rambling remarks in this web site.
+Indeed, at several levels the whole of this website verges on the autobiographical.
 You have been warned…

 The invention of the English rural idyll is discussed in the the opening chapter of one of the management's books.